Carbon price: Interactions with renewable energy policies

 Cap-and-trade and carbon taxes interact differently with non-price policies such as renewable energy subsidies.
 The IPCC explains this as follows:A carbon tax can have an additive environmental effect to policies such as subsidies for the supply of RE.
-By contrast, if a cap-and-trade system has a binding cap (sufficiently stringent to affect emission-related decisions), then other policies such as RE subsidies have no further impact on reducing emissions within the time period that the cap applies [emphasis added].Consider the following hypothetical example of this effect.
-Suppose the price of permits in the EU would have been €30, and Germany would have needed to purchase 20 million permits.
-If Germany then decided to subsidize investment in wind turbines that would not have been built with a €30 carbon price, and they were built and operated, then Germany would need fewer permits.
-Hence the permits it would have used will go somewhere else, perhaps to Poland.
-Poland would then use them to emit more CO2, perhaps by burning coal.
-The result is that Germany emits less CO2 and this allows others to emit just as much more.
-So the cap is met, as it must be, and the total CO2 emitted is unchanged by the renewable subsidies and wind turbines.
+By contrast, if a cap-and-trade system has a binding cap (sufficiently stringent to affect emission-related decisions), then other policies such as RE subsidies have no further impact on reducing emissions within the time period that the cap applies [emphasis added].